-Celtics Notes: Kemba Walker Leading Celtics With Toughness, Free Throws
+NESN

 The confidence clearly was appreciated on the other end.
 Tatum discussed how gratifying the game-winner was following the win.

 “It felt good,” Tatum said, per The Athletic’s Clevis Murray.
-“The coaches trust me in that situation and I kind of made eye contact with Marcus before the play, like, ‘I’m open throw it to me.’
+“The coaches trust me in that situation and I kind of made eye contact with Marcus (Smart) before the play, like, ‘I’m open throw it to me.’
 So, just earning my teammates’ trust and being out there and taking that shot.”

 — Walker is off to an impressive start.